The psychology of colour is the study of hues and how our brain perceives them, and how this affects human behaviour.

 An emotional colour which is very much associated with optimism, happiness, joy and energy.
 It produces a warming effect and stimulates mental activity.

-The colour yellow is a strong psychological colour and while it lifts our spirits and self-esteem, if overused it can have a disturbing effect.
+The colour yellow is a strong psychological colour.
+While it lifts our spirits and self-esteem, if overused it can have a disturbing effect.
 Yellow can cause self-esteem to plummet and anxiety to appear.

 Yellow is the most visible colour of the spectrum so is often used for emergency or as a cautionary colour.